headbase-app/headbase/README.md

 Headbase is a lot of different things...
 - **A file editor** built around the concept of a "vault" where you read and write files to your device, and optionally sync that vault between devices.
 - **A database** where you can query your files and display the results as a list, kanban board, calendar, canvas or graph.
 - **An exploration** of [local-first software](https://www.inkandswitch.com/essay/local-first) and [malleable systems](https://malleable.systems).
-The goal is not to create a "notes app" or a "task management" app, but to provide building blocks for users to adapt as they wish while retaining ownership of their data.
+The goal isn't to create a "notes app" or a "task management" app, but to provide building blocks for users to adapt as they wish while retaining ownership of their data.

 **For users:**
 - [Getting started](docs/user-guide/getting-started/README.md)